 One of the main purposes of the Natural Water Sanctuaries is the revitalization of a wealth of biodiversity, and experts from the Japanese Society for Preservation of Birds carry out wild bird research every year (insect and animal research is also periodically conducted).
 We have formulated a Biodiversity Action Plan (BAP) and continually work to improve that plan at our Natural Water Sanctuaries throughout all of the primary bases of the Suntory Group.

-Nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan has been raised as a 2020 target with the purpose of advancing the development of a forest rich with biodiversity by taking the perspective of natural wild birds in the Natural Water Sanctuaries through research into these wild animals.
-Goshawks, buzzards, Japanese sparrowhawks, Eurasian sparrowhawks, owls, and other birds of prey have been confirmed in various Natural Water Sanctuaries.
+In addition, nest building and rearing of chicks by eagles and hawks at all the Natural Water Sanctuaries in Japan has been raised as targets toward 2020 with the purpose of advancing the development of a forest rich with biodiversity by taking the perspective of natural wild birds in the Natural Water Sanctuaries.

 University of Tokyo "The Wisdom of Water" (Suntory) Corporate Sponsored Research Program

 Suntory Holdings Ltd. established the University of Tokyo "The Wisdom of Water" (Suntory) Corporate Sponsored Research Program in April 2008, and it has held this research program for five years.
 By cultivating more social interest in water, we are engaging in the various activities below with the aim of contributing to the education of research in academic fields while promoting solutions of water issues as well as developing a rich water environment.